pathuey/database/db-23c-fundamentals/authorization/schema-privileges.md

 ## Introduction

 *This LiveLab is based on the 23c feature 46886-1, Schema Privileges.
-Privilege analysis has been around for a while but works nicely with this feature.*
+Privilege analysis has been around for a while but has been updated to accommodate this feature.*
 This lab shows how to capture a user's schema privilege use for the <code>SELECT ANY TABLE</code> and <code>DELETE ANY TABLE</cod> system privileges on the <cod>HR</code> schema.

 Estimated Time: 15 minutes